Did you know that YouTube is the second-biggest search engine, next to Google?

 - Go to your YouTube Studio.

 - Channel > Basic > Enter any keywords (tags) that you can think of that might ever need to be added to your videos, as it’s always easier to remove them than remember to add them.
 Also, set your Country.
 (Note: You can always go back and edit this list as things evolve with your business.).

-- Upload Defaults > Essentials > Description >We use this setting to set up a template to know what to insert where, using something like “In this #[keyword/tag] video we show you how to [keyword/tag] using #[keyword/tag] and [keyword/tag] in order to [keyword/tag].” .
-We also include links to important areas of our website, social media links, and/or CTAs (Calls-to-action).
+- Upload Defaults > Essentials > Description > I use this setting to set up a template to know what to insert where, using something like “In this #[keyword/tag] video I show you how to [keyword/tag] using #[keyword/tag] and [keyword/tag] in order to [keyword/tag].” .
+I also include links to important areas of the Club website, social media links, and/or CTAs (Calls-to-action).
 Here is a great resource from YouTube, on how to Write smart descriptions.

 - Upload Defaults > Extras > Tags > You can put the same keywords/tags you used before, under the Channel > Basic default settings.

 - Upload Defaults > Advanced > Choose the Category and the Language that best fits the majority of your videos.